albert2804/transcendence/README.md

         - etc.

 ## Frontend-Development
 _The frontend is build with vue.js and bootstrap.
-This can be changed when we know which framework we want to use._
+This can be changed when we know which framework we want to use.
+Maybe nuxt.js is a good alternative because it supports SSR and SEO_
 - Development-Server updates live on changes in the frontend volume.
 So you can just change the code and see the changes in the browser.

 ## Backend-Development